rafaelcor/compose/README.md

 compose
 =======

-A program to compose music easyly.
+A program to compose music easily.